-A negative pledge happens when you wish to give a debenture on your company to another.
+A negative pledge happens when you then wish to give a debenture on your company to another.

 Can a debenture have a personal guarantee included?

 When a high street bank or another business lender involved.
-Your lender will advise you they require a guarantee before executing the debenture, and filed at the company house.
-When this takes place, you need to seek independent advice, before signature.
+Your lender then will advise you they require a guarantee before executing the debenture, and filed at the company house.
+When this takes place, you, therefore, need to seek independent advice, before signature.

-This ensures unsecured creditors remain included, so the debenture does not encapsulate all the assets.
+This, therefore, ensures unsecured creditors remain included, so the debenture does not, then encapsulate all the assets.

-The holder requires no sanction from the court’s to appoint an administrator.
+The holder, however, requires no sanction from the court’s to appoint an administrator.

-An administrator attempts to rescue the company, as to liquidate it initially.
+An administrator then attempts to rescue the company.

 If the company in administration may not be rescued, then the administrator may consider selling all or part of the assets to pay the creditors.

-When you have accepted a debenture charged on your company, you must ensure the charge has been registered at companies house.
-The law requires that registration takes place within 21 days from when created.
+When you have accepted a debenture charged on your company, you must, therefore, ensure the charge has been registered at companies house.
+The law requires that registration then takes place within 21 days from when created.
 If you fail to do this, then void.

-A charge void means money secured by the charge, now becomes repayable by the company immediately.
+A charge void means money secured by the charge, now then becomes repayable by the company immediately.